c-hartmann/bit-remote-wakeup/README.md

 $HOME/.config/backintime/user-callback
 ```

-You have to either rename any script or link to it.
+You have to either to rename any script or link to it.